 What Leverage Is Offered By Forex Brokers?

-Leverage is determined by the forex broker and can vary by the account chosen of the brokers discretion.
+Trading on margin is determined by the forex broker and can vary by the account chosen of the brokers discretion.
 While leverage is suitable for all investors the level chosen should reflect the risk appetite and experience of the fx trader.

 The maximum leverage of the ‘top 10’ Australia forex brokers are:

-Remember, these are the maximum leverage available with these forex brokers and not all traders will have access to these levels.
-It’s important that before you request for high leverage that you understand currency trading and the risks involved.
+Remember, these are the maximum trading on margin available with these forex brokers and not all traders will have access to these levels.
+It’s important that before you request for high leverage that you understand CFGD trading and the risks involved.
 It’s also worth considering risk management tools such as guaranteed stops, DealCancellation and negative balance protection.

 Benefits Of Foreign Exchange Trading

-• 24-hour market – Whether you want this to be your full-time or a part-time job, currency trading Australia brokers operate from 5 p.m.
+24-hour forex market – Whether you want this to be your full-time or a part-time job, currency trading Australia brokers operate from 5 p.m.
 ET Sunday to 5 p.m.
-ET on Friday giving you the opportunity to trade whenever your schedule permits.
+ET on Friday giving you the opportunity to buy and sell whenever your schedule permits.

-• Liquidity – Unlike many other markets, the currency forex trading Australia markets are the most liquid of the financial markets and offer the ability of trading big amounts of volume in and out of the trading markets with minimum impact.
+Liquidity – Unlike many other markets, the forex trading Australia markets are the most liquid of the financial markets and offer the ability of trading big amounts of volume in and out of the trading markets with minimum impact.

 Leverage – leverage amounts are changeable or may not be available all the times.
 For example, with 500:1 leverage, if you invest only $100 you’ll control $50,000 units.
 But keep in mind that, although leverage helps building profits in no time, it can also cause catastrophic losses in a short period of time.